 A test of this hypothesis is that the inside of the rainbow, which is the image of the sun, would have to be brighter than outside, and so it is, as demonstrated in the image shown.
 But people generally focus on the pretty colors, not noticing the rest of the sun inside the arc.

 Now comes the moment of disappointment.
 I don’t have a solid explanation beyond this.
 Neither does the Mathis site’s explanation.
 There, the mechanics is somewhat different, where the author states that the rainbow is a “rear-projected image” of the sun off the white background.
 We must reject this.
-Cloud is white because it is reflective, yes, but it is also white because it is not uniformly reflective; that is, it scatters light (rather, it scatters a lot of light, relative to a darker surface that absorbs more incident light), and could not possibly maintain the integrity of any image to “project it backwards.”
+Cloud is white because it is reflective, yes, but it is also white because it is not reflective like a mirror; that is, it scatters light (rather, it scatters a lot of light, relative to a darker surface that absorbs more incident light), and could not possibly maintain the integrity of any image to “project it backwards.”
 Besides, rear projection, as used in the movie industry, refers to when the director sets a projector to cast some movie footage, behind a screen set up between the projector and the actors.
-It’s a crappy method, long superseded by front projection, where the projector is in front, then actors, then screen, which is what that author actually is describing, and wouldn’t work with cloud as the “screen.”
+It’s a crappy method, long superseded by front projection, where the projector is in front, then actors, then screen, which is what that author actually is describing, and wouldn’t work with cloud as the “projector.”

 Perhaps fine spherical water droplets (rain, mist) in front of the natural “screen,” act as a giant lens, projecting the sun’s image onto the white background.
-There’s some other unexplored physics at work here and matters become extremely complicated and not a little bit weird.

 The Mathis site delves into a complex explanation with a novel theory about “charge fields” rising up from the ground, which isn’t elaborated on enough to bother with here.
 But the idea does give rise to some ideas about the type of physics we have to investigate to progress in this study.
 Current mainstream thought about rain, hurricanes and particularly tornadoes is the most lame and wretched heap imaginable.
 There must be an electrical effect causing or influencing all these phenomena, yet not a peep about it from the “meterologists.”
 In fact, we can often see an electrical effect in weather, directly, as lightning.
 And of course there is an electrical gradient between sky and ground.